Reading Time: 9 minutes

 Now, you are onto the next stage of recovery!
 Ideally, what happens after detox is you find an inpatient or outpatient treatment program that can further equip you with the tools needed for recovery.
 The type of treatment you will need depends on your current condition and mental health.

-If you are finishing detoxing, call us today to direct you to the perfect treatment facility.
 You already took the first hard step on the road to recovery.
-Let us now help you with the rest.
+Let us now help guide you with the rest.
 Call us today at (888) 906-0952, and we will answer any questions or concerns you may have about what to do after detox.

 - Your Next Steps After Detoxing